wanderdust/newsletter/content/posts/023_load_testing_databricks_sql_warehose/index.md

 - Autoscaling is relatively fast.
 1 to 10 cluster within 4 minutes
 - P95 is a bit inconsistent (spikes) while autoscaling is happening, then it stabilises
 - Queries queue at a linear rate faster than they can execute after ~ 180 users
-- P99 is really bad for query A, and not too bad for query B. It implies that the slower query suffers more when the load is high.
-- The max value, indicating the worst query execution times are shockingly bad for both queries.
+- Similar to the previous test, max execution times remained problematic
 ## Results

 ### The Queue